 If you hate majestic mountain views and peaceful babbling rivers, Ogden is probably not for you.
 If this sounds like Heaven on Earth, then you’re looking in the right place for your new abode.
 Located on the West Flank of the Rocky Mountains, this snow-dusted old railroad town has all of the mountains, trails, waterfalls and rivers needed for extreme outdoor recreation fanatics.
 Sounds like an exhilarating place to call home, huh?

 Nicknamed “Junction City,” Ogden was a main hub in the transcontinental.
 The city has done a lot of work since the days of moonshine and certainly since the early 2000s.

 Whether you’re a novice snowboarder or an experienced alpine skier, you’ve got the perfect terrain.
 Ogden’s mountains and ski resorts are renowned and frequently get spreads in ski and outdoor recreation magazines, so chill out, dude, you may have to wait your turn for a lift.

 Located in Northern Utah, Ogden is just about 40 miles north of Salt Lake City.
 If you have visions of riding down the tracks to Salt Lake City on an ancient streamliner, keep dreaming.
 The FrontRunner, powered by the Utah Transit Authority, will be your go-to for transportation to and from Salt Lake City sans automobile but most locals get to and fro by car.

 Craftsmen, bungalow, and Prairie School architecture is aplenty here.
-Built by wealthy Ogden families in the early 1900s to 1920s, there are many Victorian mansions worth gawking at.
+Built in the early 1900s to 1920s, there are many Victorian mansions worth gawking at.

 Once you find your new pad, you will need a snowboard or mountain bike to keep up with the rest of the pack.
 Happy trails & Happy Hunting!